oskardudycz/event-driven.io/content/posts/2021-05-05--memoization_a_useful_pattern_for_quick_optimisation/index.pl.md

 }
 ```

 Now instead of the direct self-call, we can inject the function to use while doing recursion.
-Now we have the possibility to memoize it by doing:
+Therfore, we have the possibility to memoize it by doing:

 ```csharp
 Func<int, int> fibonacci = null;